 "Will someone from his depleted and food starved regime please inform him that I too have a Nuclear Button, but it is a much bigger & more powerful one than his, and my Button works!"

 Donald "Size Matters" Trump

 What we have here is an award-winning and forgotten animated from Japan which, much like A Short Vision (1956), our Short Film of the Month for September 2015, is beginning to have possible greater relevance than had in decades.
-"Those who cannot remember the past are doomed to repeat it," goes the often paraphrased statement by the Italian philosopher poet George Santayana.
+"Those who cannot remember the past are doomed to repeat it," goes the often paraphrased statement by the Spanish-born philosopher poet George Santayana.
 Not a pleasant concept.

 Pika-don was made by the husband-and-wife team of Renzo and Sayoko Kinoshita, who ran their own Tokyo-based independent animation studio called Studio Lotus.
 Renzo died in 1997.
 His wife Sayoko is still alive today.